G-Core/product-documentation/documentation/waap/getting-started/waap-modes.md

 title: waap-modes
 displayName: WAAP modes
 published: true
-order:
+order: 20
 toc:
    --1--Monitor mode: "monitor-mode"
    --1--Protect mode: "protect-mode"
-   --1--How requests are processed in each mode: "how-requests-are-processed-in-each-WAAP-mode" --1--Enable a WAAP mode for your domain: "enable-a-waap-mode-for-your-domain"
+   --1--How requests are processed in each mode: "how-requests-are-processed-in-each-waap-mode" --1--Enable a WAAP mode for your domain: "enable-a-waap-mode-for-your-domain"
 pageTitle: Learn about WAAP monitor and protect modes | Gcore
 pageDescription: Learn how to enable monitor and protect modes for your domain.